pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/configuring_credentials/_index.md

 #### Updating the credentials

 Credentials can be updated with the store() method.
-This method requires the correlationId, the key of the set we want to update and a CredentialParams object containing the updated parameters as inputs.
+This method requires the context, the key of the set we want to update and a CredentialParams object containing the updated parameters as inputs.
 In the following example, we change the value of the user to "joeve3V2".

 {{< tabsection >}}
   {{< include "./__code20_node.md" >}}